AI Source Checker Tools and Workflow for Verified Claims

 Atlas checks support inside sources you have selected.
 It is useful after you already have PDFs, notes, papers, web captures, or other project sources and need to verify what the sources say.

-For a concrete source check, add the relevant sources to an Atlas project and ask a narrow question such as: "Which source supports the claim that retrieval practice improves long-term retention, and what caveat does the source include?"
+For a concrete source check, add the relevant sources to an Atlas project.
+Ask a narrow question, such as: "Which source supports the claim that retrieval practice improves long-term retention, and what caveat does it include?"
 Ask for one cited claim per bullet.
-Then open each citation badge, inspect the highlighted passage, and read the surrounding paragraph before saving the answer.
+Open each citation badge and read the highlighted passage in context before you save the answer.

 The public Atlas workflow is grounded in supported source types, grounded questions, citation inspection, and cited answer trails.
 Those boundaries keep the source check tied to selected sources and citation passages instead of a general web answer.